A love of souvenirs

 These days one could say the equivalent would be the tourist t-shirt.
 Both often feature catchy slogans and images of local scenery.
 They can be easily transported back home in a suitcase and act as advertisements for the country or location.

-We have always been drawn to the tourist t-shirt and pocket square for our designs.
-Our love of tourist t-shirts runs deep, and we are always on the hunt for a gem whilst on holiday.
-And to us the silk pocket square acts as the perfect canvas to capture those picture postcard memories.
+I have always been drawn to the idea of travel souvenirs for my designs.
+My love of tourist t-shirts runs deep, and I am always on the hunt for a gem whilst on holiday.
+And to me the silk scarf acts as the perfect canvas to capture those picture postcard memories.

 The Es Vedrà t-shirt

-Our Es Vedrà t-shirt is our take on the tourist t-shirt.
-It features our signature drawing of a young woman wearing a wide brimmed sunhat gazing out toward the mythical island at sunset.
+The Es Vedrà t-shirt is my take on the tourist t-shirt.
+It features one of my drawings, a sketch of a young woman wearing a wide brimmed sunhat gazing out toward the mythical island at sunset.
 Beneath the image sit the coordinates for Es Vedrà.
 It is screen printed on a lilac base using vivid pink and orange, key colours from the collection.

-We see our silk pocket square as an artwork, which will form part of an ongoing series called ‘Greetings from’.
+I see the silk scarves as artworks, which will form part of an ongoing series called ‘Greetings from’.
 This first one in the series takes its’ inspiration from Ibiza.
 The design celebrates the landscape, architecture and nature of the island.
 It depicts the Mediterranean Sea, a sunset, rustic finca, cactus and the famous flamingos.

 The vivid colours represent the islands’ energy, but also compliment the colours used in our Island Dreams collection.
 The two female characters reflect both the contemplative side to the island and its' more hedonistic one.
 And of course, it wouldn’t be complete without a dreamcatcher to symbolise Ibiza’s more free-spirited mystical side.